accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 1. Cushioning and comfort

-Runners who log lots of miles may look for extra padding to help absorb the impact of each stride and reduce joint strain, particularly in the knees, hips, and lower back.
+Runners who log lots of miles may look for extra padding to help absorb the impact of each stride and reduce joint strain, particularly in the knees, hips, and lower back, especially on pavement or hard-packed paths.

 Shoes with thinner soles provide less cushioning and offer a firmer, more responsive feel.
-This can entice runners in search of a more natural running experience or those who run on softer surfaces like trails or grass.
+This can entice runners in search of a more natural running experience or those who run on softer surfaces like trails or grass where the ground already provides some shock absorption.

 2. Stability and support

 The thickness of the sole can also influence a shoe's stability.
 A thicker sole usually results in a higher stack height (the distance from your foot to the ground), which can affect balance and center of gravity.
-Shoes with a ton of cushioning may feel wobbly, especially during sharp turns or at high speeds.
+Shoes with a ton of cushioning may feel wobbly, especially during sharp turns or at high speeds–a concern that has driven new design changes in recent models.

-Shoes with thinner soles generally provide a lower drop and a closer-to-the-ground feel.
+Shoes with thinner soles generally provide a lower stack height and often a lower drop, creating a closer-to-the-ground feel.
 This can result in better ground contact, more stability and a faster, more connected running experience.
 Looking for pure speed?
-Try a minimalist shoe, which should have more responsiveness and tactile feedback.
+Try a minimalist shoe, which should have more responsiveness and tactile feedback–though these shoes require a gradual transition.

 3. Flexibility and speed